laharisetty29/ai-food-freshness-detector/README.md

 # 📊 Dataset

-This project uses a **Fresh and Rotten Fruits image dataset**.

-Download dataset from:
+Dataset used for training:

 https://www.kaggle.com/datasets/sriramr/fruits-fresh-and-rotten-for-classification

-After downloading, organize the dataset like this:
+After downloading the dataset, organize it like this:

 ```
 dataset/